freedomofpress/securedrop-docs/docs/journalist/svs.rst

 .. _working_with_documents:

-.. |Wiping documents| image:: ../images/manual/viewing5.png
-   :alt: Files application displaying the menu that opens after a right-click on a file.
-The 'Wipe' entry is selected.
 .. |Load external content| image:: ../images/manual/screenshots/journalist-clicks_on_source_and_selects_documents.png
    :alt: Example source page displaying two files: a document and a message, both selected.
 A button 'Download Selected' is visible above the list of files.
 .. |Download selected| image:: ../images/manual/tbb_Document5.png